Molecular dynamics insights into the Debye process of 1-propanol

 To move forward on this issue, let us characterize in detail the presence of HBs in the simulation.
 With a non-polarizable force field, HBs are mimicked through electrostatic interactions between fixed point charges.
 This simplification has proven acceptable for qualitatively reproducing their dynamics~\cite{laage2008molecular} and is required to reach fairly low temperatures with a reasonable system size.
-A geometrical criterion is typically used to determine whether the hydroxyl group of a molecule (the donor) is linked to the oxygen of another one (the acceptor): O--O distance $\leq 3.5$~\AA~and O-H--O angle $>150$~°~\cite{luzar1996hydrogen, laage2006molecular, baptista2023chilling}.
-We have checked that restricting the distance to 3.2~\AA ~does not significantly affect the results.
+HBs between the hydroxyl group of a molecule (the donor) and the oxygen of another one (the acceptor) were identified using a geometrical criterion~\cite{luzar1996hydrogen, starr2000hydrogen, laage2006molecular, baptista2023chilling} (see Appendix C).
 To characterize the dynamics of individual HBs, we define a correlation function $C_\mathrm{HB}(t)=\langle c_i(t)\rangle_i$, where $c_i(t) = 1$ only if donor $i$ has the same acceptor at times $t=0$ and $t$, else $0$.
 From its Fourier transform, a spectrum $\chi^{\prime\prime}_\mathrm{HB}$ can be obtained and is shown in fig.~\ref{fig3}a at several temperatures.
-It displays a peak, associated with a time $\tau_\mathrm{HB}$, at the same frequency as the self dipole orientational spectra $\chi^{\prime\prime}_{\mu~\mathrm{self}}$.
-The $\alpha$ process is thus clearly related to the dynamics of HBs: the full reorientation of a donor occurs when it changes acceptor.
-This is consistent with experimental observations combining DS and NMR~\cite{gainaru2010nuclear} or infrared spectroscopy~\cite{gainaru2011hydrogen}.
+It displays a peak, associated with a time $\tau_\mathrm{HB}$, at a frequency close to that of the self dipole orientational spectra $\chi^{\prime\prime}_{\mu~\mathrm{self}}$.
+The $\alpha$ process is thus clearly related to the dynamics of HBs: the full reorientation of a donor occurs when it changes acceptor, as previoulsy observed in water~\cite{starr2000hydrogen, laage2006molecular}.
+The fact that $\tau_\mathrm{HB}$ is much closer from $\tau_\alpha$ than $\tau_\mathrm{D}$ is consistent with experimental observations combining DS and NMR~\cite{gainaru2010nuclear} or infrared spectroscopy~\cite{gainaru2011hydrogen}.
 At high frequencies $\chi^{\prime\prime}_{\mu~\mathrm{self}}$ shows a more active dynamics than $\chi^{\prime\prime}_\mathrm{HB}$ related to changes in conformation affecting the dipole orientation without breaking HBs.
 The temperature evolution of the fraction $f$ of molecules involved in HBs is shown in fig.~\ref{fig3}b.
 At 340~K, 85~\% of molecules are involved either as a donor or acceptor, the rest being \textit{lone} molecules.
 Upon cooling, this fraction quickly increases and reaches 99~\% at 200~K. Interestingly, the temperature anomaly at 250~K reported in mono-alcohols~\cite{bauer2013debye} corresponds to the point at which lone molecules almost disappear.
 The fraction of molecules involved in HBs both as a donor and as an acceptor shows a significant temperature evolution over the whole accessible temperature range, going from 45 to 85~\%.
-Such large fractions are associated with the presence of supramolecular structures, denoted here as \textit{clusters}, which can be characterized from snapshots of the simulations.
-Because each molecule can accept as many as two donors, clusters can form branches and loops.
+Such large fractions are associated with the presence of supramolecular structures, denoted here as \textit{clusters}, which can be characterized from snapshots of the simulations as detailed in Appendix C. Because each molecule can accept as many as two donors, clusters can form branches and loops.
 Fig.~\ref{fig3}c shows, for each temperature, the distribution $P_n$ of cluster sizes, consistent with previous simulation results relying on a different force field \cite{baptista2023chilling}.
-Because the kinetics of HB formation and breaking cannot be described by constant rates~\cite{luzar1996hydrogen}, these distributions are not exponential.
-The mean cluster size $\langle P_n\rangle$ is shown as a function of temperature in fig.~\ref{fig3}d.
-It increases significantly upon cooling, going from 3 at 340~K to 10 at 200~K, in a comparable manner to what was reported on other mono-alcohols using near-infrared spectroscopy~\cite{bauer2013debye}.
+Because the kinetics of HB formation and breaking cannot be described by constant rates~\cite{luzar1996hydrogen}, the exponential distribution characteristic of living polymer~\cite{douglas2006does} is not observed, especially at low temperature.
+The mean cluster size $\langle n P_n\rangle$ is shown as a function of temperature in fig.~\ref{fig3}d.
+It increases significantly upon cooling, going from 3 at 340~K to 18 at 200~K, in a comparable manner to what was reported on other mono-alcohols using near-infrared spectroscopy~\cite{bauer2013debye}.